Videos of Calculators on YouTube

 "The Unitas is a mechanical calculator based on the Arithmometer of Thomas de Colmar.
 Its unique feature is that it has two output registers, each on its own movable carriage.
 It was made by Ludwig Spitz & Co in around 1912."

 "The British Calculator, or BriCal, is a simple adding machine for British currency.
 It was invented by Herbert and Mabel Dickinson in 1905.
 This one was made in about 1907 by T.J.
 Marshall & Co."

 The Youtube channel "ID of ED" at https://www.youtube.com/channel/UCtBGrxdGsbbyz9oZk8mKJbA/videos features a series of videos showing Ed investigating the causes of problems with various mechanical calculators, and working to get them operational again.

 In the case of a jammed electrically-driven Monroe CST-8 calculator he takes the novel approach of substituting a stepper motor for the original AC motor to help the investigation by allowing the operation of the mechanism to be observed when controlled at low speed.

 "Race of 9 mechanical calculators": https://www.youtube.com/watch?v=CrRJOFpo8pE&feature=youtu.be

-For a film which shows the speed at which a trained operator could use an electric model 'K' Comptometer see "SERVICE TO THE PUBLIC - BARNSLEY BRITISH CO-OPERATIVE SOCIETY" for a short time from 5 min 36 sec.
-This non-Youtube film from 1951 also shows an interesting selection of other mechanical accounting machines.
-Added Jul 20
+For a film which shows the speed at which a trained operator could use an electric model 'K' Comptometer for adding up an invoice see "SERVICE TO THE PUBLIC - BARNSLEY BRITISH CO-OPERATIVE SOCIETY" for a short time from 5 min 40 sec.
+This film from 1951 also shows an interesting selection of other mechanical accounting machines.

 Videos of Electronic Calculator Models